 Next up, ground school.
 They provide this training before all their trips.
 This was the most comprehensive ground school training I have ever completed.
 They have a practice line setup a few feet off the ground to try.
 The guides go over all maneuvers and hand signals used on our adventure.
 Then you get to try it all out.
 Once you are comfortable, you move on to your first zip line.

 The first one is always the worst.
 You have no idea what to expect.
 Once up there, I got dizzy.
 It took me a minute to realize that it was the tower swaying in the wind and not me.
 I was afraid I was having vertigo from the nerves.
 After watching the people in front go, the fears fell away.
-The only fear that was left, was if I would remember how to break when I got to the end of the line.
-I stood up to edge, the guide did a quick hand position check to confirm I remembered how to break and I was off.
-There is nothing more freeing than that feeling!
+The only fear that was left, was if I would remember how to break when I got to the end of the line?
+I stood up to the edge, the guide did a quick hand position check to confirm I remembered how to break and I pushed off.
+Below me was nothing more than the trees.
+It was completely freeing exhilarating.

 My sister, on the other hand, did not have the same freeing experience.
-She was the last person left to go.
+She was the last person left to go in our group.
 As she got in position, after 10 seconds, she would say, “Um, no, I can’t do this”.
 The guide just waited patiently and told her she could do it.
-After about 3 or 4 attempts, and some cheering from the rest of the group, she did it.
+As her sister, I was already on the next platform and there was nothing I could do to help her.
+After about 3 or 4 attempts, and some cheering from the rest of the group, she finally did it!
 I was so proud of her.
 I knew it was something she wanted to do but was terrified.
 She made it to the platform with no troubles.
 After that, she was hooked.

-At no point did I ever feel unsecured.
+At no point did I ever feel unsafe.
 You are connected to cables on every single tower or tree stand through 2 connection points.
 The guides will never force you to do something you are uncomfortable with and there wasn’t peer pressure to do anything.
 The group was incredibly supportive.
 Even if asked, the guides will not push you off a platform.
 It’s all at your own pace.
-The only pressure my sister felt was that she told her friends before she left she was going zip lining.
-She didn’t want to tell them she chickened out.
+The only pressure was peer pressure from those we told before we left let we were going zip lining.
+Neither of us wanted to back and having to tell our family we chickened out.

 No handheld cameras are allowed.
 This includes cell phones.
 They make you empty your pockets before you leave just to make sure.
 You will need your hands the whole time.
-Go Pro’s or Action Camera’s are the only option.
+Go Pro’s or Action Camera’s are the only option for photos or videos.
 They are available to rent for $20 or you can bring your own.
-The only attachment you can use is the head straps.
-They provide the straps for their guest.
+The only camera attachment you can use is the head straps.
+The hand glove and chest mounts will not work.
+The Brainerd Zipline provides straps for their guest.

 Must be 10 years old